saumyaparmar/AngryBirdsCloneBox2d/README.md

 ---

-#### How It Works Under the Hood
+#### 🛠️ How It Works Under the Hood

 Here’s the basic flow:

 1. **Get Collision Info**
-   - We grab data from Box2D (using the `b2WorldManifold`) to understand where and how the collision happened.
+   - I grab data from Box2D (using the `b2WorldManifold`) to understand where and how the collision happened.

 2. **Check the Block’s Type**
-   - Based on whether it's made of **wood, glass, or stone**, we apply a different damage threshold and multiplier.
+   - Based on whether it's made of **wood, glass, or stone**, I apply a different damage threshold and multiplier.

 3. **Apply Damage**
    - If the collision impulse is big enough:
-     - We calculate how much damage to apply.
+     - I calculate how much damage to apply.
-     - If that damage is greater than the block’s remaining health, we reduce its life or destroy it.
+     - If that damage is greater than the block’s remaining health, I reduce its life or destroy it.
      - For fragile materials like glass, even small impacts can be devastating.

 ---